NCAR/wrf-python/doc/source/new.rst

 - Release 1.1.1
-- Added script for building on Cheyenne with maxed out Intel settings, which also included a patch for numpy.distutils.
+- Added script for building on Cheyenne with maxed out Intel settings, which also required a patch for numpy.distutils.
-- Fixed a few unicode characters hiding in a docstring that were causing problems on Cheyenne, and also building the docs with Sphinx with Python 2.x.
+- Fixed a few unicode characters hiding in a docstring that were causing problems on Cheyenne, and also building the docs with Sphinx on Python 2.x.
 - Fix issue with np.amax not working with xarray on Cheyenne, causing an error with the mdbz product.
+- Fix cape_2d private variable bug when running with multiple CPUs.

 v1.1.0